rjairam/morser/README.md

 - GPIO access requires elevated privilege.
 Run it using sudo or run as root.

 How to use:
-- Attach a passive piezo buzzer to pin 18 and ground. (you can change pin) Speakers may work, but you may need a driver circuit.
+- Attach a passive piezo buzzer to pin 18 and ground. (you can change pin) Moving coil speakers may work, but you may need a driver circuit.
+I have used one with a 220uF cap in series.

 ```python morser.py <whatever text you want to hear in morse code>```